-Communities uploaded the 10 comma-separated value (CSV) files comprising the LSA report directly into the HDX 2.0.
-In 2020, a series of error-checks were programmed directly into the data collection portal.
-The first set of error-checks were for fatal upload errors, or those that represent major violations of the LSA Programming Specifications.
+Communities uploaded the 10 csv files comprising their LSA report directly into the HDX 2.0.
+Beginning in 2020, two types of upload error-checks were programmed directly into the data collection portal, resulting in automatic file rejections for specific issues.
 If a file was rejected, communities worked with their HMIS vendor to resolve issues and upload a new LSA report.

-Data to create the LSA reports were extracted directly from each CoC's HMIS.
-Therefore, any upload errors identified through the HDX 2.0 upload process that were not due to issues with the code used to produce the files were corrected directly in each CoC's HMIS.
-A new (corrected) LSA report was uploaded to the HDX 2.0.
+The first set of error-checks was for "fatal" upload errors, or those that represent major violations of the LSA Programming Specifications.
+The second set of error-checks was for upload errors that were not due to issues with the programming specifications used to produce the LSA file.
+These error checks flagged contradictions in the data.
+Some examples include scenarios where one field in the data indicates a client was not served in a specific project type, but another field classifies them as a head of household in that project type, or the minimum age reported in a specific project type is greater than the maximum age reported for the same project type.
+Since data to create the LSA reports were extracted directly from each CoC's HMIS, any errors that fell within this second set of error-checks were corrected directly in each CoC's HMIS by the CoCs.
+Some communities also worked with their vendors to resolve these types of issues.

+After the CoC fixed the upload errors, they uploaded a new (corrected) LSA report to the HDX 2.0.
 Once the LSA report was successfully uploaded, the CoC moved into the data review phase.